bonitasoft/bonita-doc/md/BonitaBPM_platform_setup.md

 This tool has 4 functions:

-* Initialize the database:`init`
+* Initialize the database: `init`

   It creates the database schema and pushes the initial configuration in the database.
   This initial configuration is taken from the `platform_conf/initial` folder.

 * Retrieve current configuration: `pull`

   It gets the current configuration of Bonita BPM Platform and saves it in the `platform_conf/current` folder.

 * Update current configuration: `push`

   It pushes the configuration from the `platform_conf/current` folder into the database of an already initialized Bonita BPM Platform

 * Configure a Bonita BPM Tomcat / Wildfly bundle: `configure`

-If run from inside a Bonita BPM bundle, it auto-configures the Application Server environment, preventing the need to configure all Tomcat / Wildfly configuration files manually.
+  If run from inside a Bonita BPM bundle, it configures the Application Server environment, preventing the need to configure all Tomcat / Wildfly configuration files manually.

 <a id="configure_tool" />